Wednesday 14 August 1940

 German Government: The debate and confusion about Operation Sea Lion continues within the German high command.
 Admiral Raeder yesterday told Hitler that the Kriegsmarine cannot protect and supply any landings on a broad front.
 Today, army Commander-in-chief Field Marshal Heinrich Alfred Hermann Walther von Brauchitsch, who is the projected leader of the operation, has his say.
 Von Brauchitsch proposes just the opposite of what Raeder suggested was feasible, namely, landings on a broad front with multiple landing sites (similar to what the Allies later did on 6 June 1944).
 This makes perfectly good sense from an army perspective, stretching out the British defenses and creating multiple opportunities for success.
 However, it makes no sense whatsoever from a naval perspective because the Kriegsmarine simply doesn't have the ships to supply and defend multiple beachheads.

 This illustrates that none of the branches of the Wehrmacht have the slightest understanding of what the others need and are capable of delivering.
 The confusion is exacerbated by the fact that there is little communication between the German army, navy and air force and even less cooperation (the Luftwaffe, for instance, absolutely blocks the creation of a separate marine air force as an infringement on its own powers).
-Hitler is fine with all of this - part of his managerial style is to create warring fiefdoms within the Nazi state, with himself as the only one who has all the information and the ability to coordinate solutions - the ultimate arbiter.
-It is a variant on the Shakespearean "I want around me men who are fat" dictum from "Julius Caesar," and it enables him to maintain absolute power within the Nazi state (Hitler also follows the dictum to the letter with crony Hermann Goering).
+Hitler is fine with all of this - part of his managerial style is to create warring fiefdoms within the German state, with himself as the only one who has all the information and the ability to coordinate solutions - the ultimate arbiter.
+It is a variant on the Shakespearean "I want around me men who are fat" dictum from "Julius Caesar," and it enables him to maintain absolute power within the Reich (Hitler also follows the dictum to the letter with crony Hermann Goering).

 The larger planning flaw is that nobody has anticipated being placed in this situation so quickly, with France vanquished and England the next step.
 The Germans are not used to or comfortable with planning major strategic naval operations - something they had difficulty with during the First World War, too.
 Wehrmacht staff planning is concentrated in the Heer (army) because Germany by tradition is primarily a land power (not necessarily by choice in 1940, but the restrictions of the Treaty of Versailles had eviscerated the navy).
 The naval staff and resources are simply inadequate for the job.
 In essence, the Germans have no idea what they are doing regarding a cross-channel invasion, and they are building castles in the sand with their vapid plans that are pure abstractions without any grounding in experience or reality.
 It is little wonder that Hitler is casting about for new victims in other directions that he can ravage on good old reliable terra firma.

 Battle of the Atlantic: U-59 (Kptl.
-Joachim Matz) torpedoes and sinks 2,339 ton British rice freighter Betty about 25 miles north of Ireland at 20:34.
+Joachim Matz) torpedoes and sinks 2,339-ton British rice freighter Betty about 25 miles north of Ireland at 20:34.
 There are 4 survivors and 30 crew perish in the night.

 British destroyers HMS Malcolm and Verity, accompanied by three torpedo boats, attack a German convoy of six Kriegsmarine armed trawlers and three S-boats off of Texel Island, Holland.
-The German lose a trawler and one of their own S-boats, and also suffer damage to other ships.
+The German lose a trawler and one of their own S-boats and also suffer damage to other ships.

 The Kriegsmarine conducts minelaying in the North Sea.